Bmi Doctors

 • Bad breath

-These symptoms can range from being a minor annoyance to significantly affecting your quality of life.
-It is important to recognize these signs early to manage the condition effectively.
+These symptoms can range from mild to severe, significantly impacting your quality of life.

-• Nerve Damage: Injury or surgery that causes nerve damage to the head and neck area can result in dry mouth.
+• Nerve Damage: Injury or surgery affecting head and neck nerves can lead to dry mouth.

-• Nutritional Issues: If dry mouth makes eating difficult, it might lead to poor nutrition.
-This can be particularly concerning for older adults or those with other health conditions.
+• Nutritional Issues: Difficulty eating can lead to poor nutrition, especially concerning for older adults or those with other health conditions.

 semaglutide and dry mouth 2